Sourdough Sandwich Bread

 Ingredient Notes

-• Salt – For flavor.
+• Salt – Essential for flavor.

-How to make Sourdough Sandwich Bread with a soft crust
+How to Make Sourdough Sandwich Bread (Step-by-Step)

 three images of sourdough sandwich bread dough during fermentation